 If you’re looking to get started with stand up paddling (SUP), you may be wondering if you can use a surfboard as a paddleboard.
-Perhaps you have an old surfboard lying around, of because you’re already a surfer and would like to give SUP a try before biting the bullet and buying an expensive paddleboard.
-After all, paddleboards are nothing more than oversized surfboards, right?
+Perhaps you have a big old surfboard lying around, of you’re already a surfer and would like to give SUP a try before biting the bullet and buying an expensive paddleboard.

-Well, yes and no. Although paddleboards are similar in shape to surfboards, their dimensions and proportions are generally quite different.
+Although paddleboards are similar in shape to surfboards, their dimensions and proportions are generally quite different.
 The goal when riding a paddleboard is to stand continuously on the board and use a paddle for moving.
-Meanwhile, on a surfboard, you spend most of your time lying down prone on the board and paddling with your hands in the water.
+On a surfboard, you spend most of your time lying down prone on the board and paddling with your hands in the water.

 Let’s dig a bit deeper and look at the specific differences between a SUP and a surfboard, and if and when using a surfboard as a paddleboard can be a feasible option.